salaboy/from-monolith-to-k8s/workshop.md

 Remember, that because all this data is already stored in ElasticSearch, reporting and analytics on what's the average number of times that these notifications are sent can help stakeholders to better plan, in this case maybe they might need to hire more reviewers if approving/rejecting proposals under 3 days is core for their organization.

+If you made it this far, **you managed to schedule a distributed timer, that is highly available and it will be autmatically garbage collected when it is not needed anymore by just setting it up in your workflow model.** :rocket:

 </details>
 <details>
   <summary>Make the application fail to see how incidents are reported into Camunda Operate (Click to Expand)</summary>